BabylonJS/Documentation/content/communityExtensions/Babylon.js+ExternalLibraries/BabylonJS_and_heyVR.md

 ```

 The SDK offers extensive methods and functionalities, including a sandbox version that allows your game to use the SDK features locally.
-To read about how to use these features, please consult our [SDk Documentation](https://docs.heyvr.io/game-development/sdk/gameplay).
+To read about how to use these features, please consult the [SDk Documentation](https://docs.heyvr.io/game-development/sdk/gameplay).

 ### 2) NPM Package
 You might be using NPM to manage your game's dependencies.